circles-learning-labs/ecto_adapters_dynamodb/README.md

 # Ecto.Adapters.DynamoDB

-This is a partial implementation of an Elixir Ecto driver for Amazon's Dynamo DB.
-Due to the fact that Dynamo is a key value store designed for very high scale and Ecto is very much oriented to classic relational SQL databases there have been significant compromises in the implementation of this adaptor.
+This is a partial implementation of an Elixir Ecto driver for Amazon's DynamoDB.
+Due to the fact that DynamoDB is a key value store designed for very high scale and Ecto is very much oriented to classic relational SQL databases there have been significant compromises in the implementation of this adaptor.
 Please keep in mind that while we are using it in production, it's currently in use in non critical systems and should be considered **beta**.
 Do not deploy it without thouroughly testing it for your use cases.

 Before pushing commits, run `$ mix test` and confirm that processes are error-free.